archinarula/Group-5-Project/README.md

 **Variables:**
 1. Dependent: One of the following:
-    -   Covid 19 new cases per 100,000 population: new_cases_per_100K
+    -   7day moving avg new cases per 100,000 population: m
-2. Independent Variables:
+2. Inependent Variables:
-    - Moving 7 day average of new cases  i,e from reported -6 to the reported date: mavg_7day_new_cases
-    - Moving 7 day average of new cases per 100 K of population: mavg_7day_per_100k_new_cases
-    - Average daily temparture: daily_temp
-    - Average daily humidity: daily_humidity
     - Moving 15 day average of daily temperature  I,e from reported -14  to reported date -1: mavg_15_temp
-    - Moving 15 day average of daily humdity (%)  I,e from reported -14 to reported date -1: mavg_15_humidity
+    - Moving 15 day average of daily humdity I,e from reported -14 to reported date -1: mavg_15_humidity

 **Scope of project:** The selected cities are New York, and Sao Paulo.
 Cities are selected based on similar population per 100,000, covid cases, weather differences covid response.

-**Data clean-up:** Using pandas libraries
+## ETL: 01_ETL_FullRefresh.ipynb

 ## Data Definition